-In such cases you should follow the steps as detailed below:
+In such cases, do the following:

-- 1. Fully discharge the battery by leaving it in the computer with the power on until the system automatically turns itself off. - 2.
-Connect the AC adaptor to the DC IN 19V jack of the computer, and to a wall outlet that is supplying power. - 3.
+Fully discharge the battery by leaving it in the computer with the power on until the system automatically turns itself off.

+- 2. Connect the AC adaptor to the DC IN 19V jack of the computer, and to a wall outlet that is supplying power. - 3.
 Charge the battery until the DC IN/Battery indicator glows white.